 What's the Best Course of Action for Stink Bugs?

 BMSB’s will hide in curtains, your bedding, behind hanging pictures, along with windows, in the attic and walls.
 They gain entry from cracks and crevices found around the exterior of your home.
 Mosquito Squad of Greater Washington DC can prevent their entrance into your home with our exterior stink bug control service.
 Our high-quality, thorough service stops the stink bugs before they have a chance to enter, and continues to protect for up to three weeks per application.
-We recommend a preventative spray now, we then follow-up with a second exterior perimeter application to ensure extended protection as we move into the fall.
+We recommend a preventative treatment now, we then follow-up with a second exterior perimeter application to ensure extended protection as we move into the fall.